 Don’t forget your bag or basket.

 French vendors rarely give you a bag and if they do, it’s a little flimsy plastic thing that might break anyway.
-Always bring your reusable grocery store bags or granny shopping cart.
+Always bring your reusable grocery store bags or a wheelie shopping cart.
 And if you want to feel extra authentic, buy yourself a wicker basket for all your fresh produce.
 Here are my favorite French market baskets.

 Do a quick loop before you buy.

 Many vendors sell the same items which means prices and quality vary.
-Do a little tour of the marché before you buy to see whose melons look the freshest and whose prices are the most competitive.
+Do a little tour of the marché before you buy anything to see whose melons look the freshest and whose prices are the most competitive.
 You can also get a sense of which line is the shortest in case you don’t have time to wait.

 Look but don’t touch.

 Unless you know it’s absolutely OK to touch the produce and select it yourself (seeing others do it does not mean it’s OK), let the vendor pick up the actual fruit for you.
 You can usually select which butternut squash you want (or other large veggies), but just point to be on the safe side.
 Sometimes you’ll even see a sign that says “We’re happy to serve you” meaning please keep your paws off our produce!

 Check the dictionary before you go.

 Make sure you know all the vocabulary for the seasonal produce you’re looking to buy.
 And run the pronunciation by a French person if you can if you don’t have a translator app with audio available.
-That’ll save you the embarrassment of mispronouncing a word beyond comprehension.
+That’ll save you the stress of mispronouncing a word beyond comprehension.